-Until the distribution date, (i) the rights will be evidenced by and transferred with and only with the stock certificates representing the Class A common stock or Class B common stock to which they are attached, (ii) new stock certificates issued after the record date for the distribution of the rights will contain a notation incorporating the stockholders' rights plan by reference, and (iii) the surrender for transfer of any certificates for Class A common stock or Class B common stock or stock or transfer of any certificates for Class A common stock or Class B common stock or stock or transfer of any certificates for Class A common stock or Class B common stock or stock or stock or transfer of any certificates for Class A common stock or Class B common stock or st constitute the transfer of the rights associated with stock represented by those certificates.
+Until the distribution date, (i) the rights will be evidenced by and transferred with and only with the stock certificates representing the Class A common stock or Class B common stock to which they are attached, (ii) new stock certificates issued after the record date for the distribution of the rights will contain a notation incorporating the stockholders' rights plan by reference, and (iii) the surrender for transfer of any certificates for Class A common stock or Class B common constitute the transfer of the rights associated with stock represented by those certificates.
 Pursuant to the stockholders' rights plan, we reserve the right to require prior to the occurrence of a triggering event (as discussed below) that, upon any exercise of rights, a number of rights be exercised so that only whole shares of preferred stock will be issued.